Our favorite restaurants in La Libertad, Surf City, El Salvador: Reviews

 La Dolce Vita is one of the oldest restaurants in La Libertad.
 Named after the 1960 film by Federico Fellini, it is surely a La Libertad classic.
 I have fond memories of going with my grandmother and family in the mid 1990s.
 Chef Carmine Cedrola, born in Italy, started it in the early 1990s and runs it to this day.
 As a kid, I wasn’t huge into seafood so my favorite there was their Spaghetti Alfredo.
 Oddly enough, I also hated avocado with a passion.
 Two foods that have become staples in my life.
 Now, I like their shrimp cocktail.
 Its the traditional salvadoran shrimp cocktail with fresh shrimp and “salsa rosada” or pink sauce- The place was owned by an Italian family joining Italian food with traditional salvadoran seafood dishes.
 It may not be the fanciest restaurant in town, but it’s a solid choice for traditional salvadoran seafood with an Italian touch.
 Some of the best pastas and pizzas in town, made fresh daily with local ingredients.

 La Dolce Vita is located in San Blas beach, at the heart of Surf City, less than half a mile from the exit of the Surf City Bypass highway.
-You can see some of our properties in San Blas beach here, and check Conchalio, the beach next to San Blas.
+Make sure to visit our main website and look at prime real estate in all these locations!

 Our Go-To Place: